HedgeTech-ir/HedgeTech/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the **Apache License 2.0**.
 See the LICENSE file for full details.

 ## Support